 True self

-True self is defined as the most essential and authentic part of the person’s personality (Freitas et al., 2018; Schlegel et al., 2011; Strohminger et al., 2017), whereas surface self refers to the more superficial aspects of the self in a person (Newman et al., 2015, Johnson et al., 2004).
+True self is defined as the most essential and authentic part of the person’s personality (De Freitas et al., 2018; Schlegel et al., 2011; Strohminger et al., 2017), whereas surface self refers to the more superficial aspects of the self in a person (Newman et al., 2015, Johnson et al., 2004).

 There has been increasing interest in the concept of true-self from both the social psychology and experimental philosophy domains (Schlegal et al., 2011, Newman & Knobe, 2019).
 One common direction of research has been examining associations between true-self and well-being, such as that the subjective feelings of knowing oneself are associated with increased self-esteem and in meaning of life (Schlegel et al., 2009).
 Overall, the idea of true self seems to be linked with positive aspects for the self, and there is a general tendency for people to evaluate the true-self as positive and moral.
-Morality is perceived as an essential part of true self (Strohminger & Nichols, 2014), true self attributions are influenced by moral judgment (Kumar, 2016; Strohminger et al., 2017), and people tend to perceive their true selves as morally good (Freitas et al., 2018; Heiphetz et al., 2017; Strohminger and Nichols, 2014), across ages and cultures (Heiphetz, 2019; Freitas et al., 2018).
+Morality is perceived as an essential part of true self (Strohminger & Nichols, 2014), true self attributions are influenced by moral judgment (Kumar, 2016; Strohminger et al., 2017), and people tend to perceive their true selves as morally good (De Freitas et al., 2018; Heiphetz et al., 2017; Strohminger and Nichols, 2014), across ages and cultures (Heiphetz, 2019; De Freitas et al., 2018).
 This link is helpful in offering some explanations to documented asymmetries in moral judgments (Newman et al., 2015) and is possibly rooted in psychological essentialism (Strohminger et al., 2017; Newman & Knobe, 2019).

 Choice of study for replication: Newman et al. (2014)